Vassil17/DLReproducibilityProject/blog.md

  ![7d15b18b-1e0d6e3f](https://user-images.githubusercontent.com/51253916/162824405-c4b200cb-dfc6-404f-8b07-e187d49f5d10.png)
 ![7daa6479-67988f3f](https://user-images.githubusercontent.com/51253916/162824543-bbae2c4c-3f2e-4954-b7c6-a90ffd2b2c5f.png)

-## 4. Perspective to Edward Raff 2019 'A Step Toward Quantifying Independently Reproducible Machine Learning Research'.
+## 5. Perspective to Edward Raff 2019 'A Step Toward Quantifying Independently Reproducible Machine Learning Research'.
 Reproducibility was not succesful in this case and in the above we have evaluated our own challenges in this process.
 Although the main reason for lack of reproducibility was the GPU requirements for training the model, we also find it relevant to evaluate the article _FCNs in the Wild: Pixel-level Adversarial and Constraint-based Adaptation_ against the seminar paper from Week 2; 'A Step Toward Quantifying Independently Reproducible Machine Learning Research' by Edward Raff. _Readability_ was shown to be the most significant feature in terms of reproduction, and in our subjective evaluation of _FCNs in the Wild: Pixel-level Adversarial and Constraint-based Adaptation_ there are room for improvement in terms of better language use.
 The information given is very comprehensive and included in some long sentences.
 The paper required multiple read-throughs to get a good sense of the methodology.
-Lastly we can relate to Edward Raff's suggestions for non-reproducibility, there were some missing details in terms of explaning the algorithm, particularly the discriminator function wheere information about the distance measure for the global adaption, and additionally no information was given about the hyperparameters.
+Lastly we can relate to Edward Raff's suggestions for non-reproducibility, there were some missing details in terms of explaning the algorithm, particularly the discriminator function where information about the distance measure for the global adaption, and additionally no information was given about the hyperparameters.
 In conclusion, besides the non-triviality of running the code, this was indeed a challenging paper for reproduction and we hope that future groups will have more luck!

+## 6. Individual work

+Ane Cathrine:
+  * Work on implementation: Attempt on PyTorch code, attempt on running tensorflow through Colab, Cmake gui, linux compiler cygwin64, Ubuntu terminal environment with Windows Subsystem for Linux.
+  * Work on blog post: Section 2.4, Section 3, Section 5.